-a) A maximum of one secondary dwelling unit is permitted per lot within a single detached, semi-detached or townhouse dwelling or as part of a building accessory to a main residential unit.
-The main dwelling must be owner-occupied.
+- a) A maximum of one secondary dwelling unit is permitted within a single detached dwelling, semi-detached dwelling unit or townhouse dwelling unit. - b) A maximum of one secondary dwelling unit is permitted within a building or structure accessory to a permitted single detached dwelling, semi-detached dwelling unit or townhouse dwelling unit - c) Secondary dwelling units will not be permitted in a seasonal dwelling unit or an accessory dwelling unit. - d) Secondary dwelling units may not be used as part of a bed and breakfast or short-term rental (i.e.AirBnB) - e) Secondary dwelling units shall be incidental to the main permitted residential use and shall not change the general appearance of the dwelling or negatively impact the character of the neighbourhood.

-- b) A secondary dwelling unit will be permitted in an existing or new dwelling where a permanent single detached, semi-detached or townhouse residential use is permitted as a main use under the zoning by-law.
-For greater clarity, a secondary dwelling unit will not be permitted in a seasonal dwelling unit or an accessory dwelling unit. - c) The secondary dwelling unit(s) are incidental to the main permitted residential use and shall not change the general appearance of the dwelling or negatively impact the character of the neighbourhood. - d) A secondary dwelling unit will be permitted as-of-right in the zoning by-law where full servicing is present. - e) A secondary dwelling unit maybe permitted through a site-specific zoning amendment where full services are not available, subject to confirmation that private services can be demonstrated to adequately serve the secondary dwelling unit, or can be upgraded to serve the secondary dwelling unit, to the satisfaction to the Town. - f) Where a secondary dwelling unit is proposed in an accessory building, site plan control may be applied to ensure the following: - i.
-Sufficient amenity area; - Reasonable and safe access to a public highway; - iii.
-The adequacy of municipal and utility services serving the accessory building, and the ability to connect to such services; - iv.
-The measure necessary to protect the privacy of neighbouring residents are taken. - g) New development, such as draft plans of subdivision shall make accommodation fornew secondary dwelling units in the design of the subdivision. - h) A secondary dwelling unit will not be permitted where: - i.
+- f) Secondary dwelling units will only be permitted in residential zones where full municipal servicing is present and has uncommitted reserve capacity available - g) Secondary dwelling units may be permitted through a site-specific zoning amendment where full services are not available, subject to confirmation that private services can be demonstrated to adequately serve the secondary dwelling unit(s), or can be upgraded to serve the secondary dwelling unit, to the satisfaction to the Town. - h) Where secondary dwelling units are proposed, site plan control may be applied to ensure the following: - i.
+Sufficient amenity area; - ii.
+Reasonable and safe access to a public highway; - iii.
+The adequacy of municipal and utility services serving the property, and the ability to connect to such services; - iv.
+Measures necessary to protect the privacy of neighbouring residents are taken. - i) New development, such as draft plans of subdivision shall consider the accommodation of new secondary dwelling units in the design of the subdivision. - j) A secondary dwelling unit will not be permitted where: - i.
 A lot has a garden suite or any other form of ancillary residential accommodation; - ii.
-A lot is subject to the mitigation or avoidance of hazards, such as flooding or erosion:

-- iii.
-A lot is designated as being of Provincial interest due to a natural heritage overlay or lies within a provincially significant wetland. - i) The Town may prepare a guide to assist landowners in the navigation of the secondary dwelling unit development processes.
+A lot is subject to the mitigation or avoidance of hazards, such as flooding or erosion and/or ingress and egress limitations; - iii.
+A lot is designated as being of Provincial interest due to a natural heritage overlay or lies within a provincially significant wetland. - k) The Town may prepare a guide to assist landowners in the navigation of the secondary dwelling unit development processes.